bogstandard/bogstandard/README.md

 My favourite projects are pinned below but here's a quick rundown on the state of things.

+## 🃏[Poqueta](https://poqueta.com) is creating daily puzzle games!
+Enjoy a daily poker squares puzzle, generated automatically each morning using a clever bit of math.
+Drag and drop six cards correctly within the square to complete the daily **required hands** both vertically and horizontally.
+Hands must contain five cards.

 ## ⭐️ [Sphere of Influence](http://sphere-of-influence.github.io) is still mapping Soviet Culture!
 Though there's been no recent code changes, the map is still self updating & curating the history and civilian life of the USSR.
 Meanwhile the [Northpole Beta](https://sphere-of-influence.github.io/#!/northpole) ❄️ showcases just how dynamic the platform can be.